 Publications for Tinnitus Research: here

 Together with the Diabetology clinic of the University of Magdeburg, we work on the analysis of plantar pressure and temperature patterns for patients with diabetic foot syndrome and we investigate the potential of intelligent wearables.

 Together with University Ulm, Center of Research and Technology Hellas (Greece), Univeristy Medicine Regensburg and Donau University (Austria), we work on platforms for patient empowerment.
-In the EU JOINT ACTION CHRODIS+, launched in September 2017, we work in Task 7.3 on pilots for the implementation of mHealth tools for fostering quality of care of patients with chronic diseases.
+In the EU JOINT ACTION CHRODIS+, September 2017 - November 2020, we work in Task 7.3 on pilots for the implementation of mHealth tools for fostering quality of care of patients with chronic diseases.